Think the Shasta County area is a summer only attraction? Well guess again.

 Only 40 people are allowed to tour at a time.
 Just pick up you FREE tour tickets at the Visitor's Center.

-When you're starting out… gaze out at the 3 Shasta's… Shasta Dam… Shasta Lake and Mt.
+When you're starting out… be sure to check out the 3 Shasta's… Shasta Dam… Shasta Lake and Mt.
 Shasta.

-Then ride an elevator down inside the dam where guides tell you about the history… purpose and construction of this huge project.
+Then ride an elevator down inside the dam where guides share the history… purpose and construction of this huge project.

 After the short walk through the dam… head over to the powerhouse to see the state's largest hydroelectric generating station.

-Shasta Lake - 365 miles of shoreline… secluded coves and inlets allow for close personal -
+Shasta Lake - 365 miles of shoreline… secluded coves and inlets offers you that close personal - 'we're the only ones on the lake' feeling.

-Houseboating on Shasta Lake.
-Eat.
+Go houseboating on Shasta Lake where you can eat.
 Sleep.
 Swim.
 Fish.

 And explore this Shasta County lake from the comfort of your floating home.